Understanding the Zone of Proximal Development in Business

 Another essential part of this development theory is scaffolding, which are supportive activities, tools, instructions, and resources that the individual can use during the learning and training process.

 As the learner develops and becomes more capable of completing tasks independently, these scaffolding activities and resources can be taken away.
-Vygotsky didn't introduce the concept of scaffolding, but rather this idea was suggested by researchers who have worked to expand upon his work.
+Vygotsky didn't introduce the concept of scaffolding; rather, this idea was proposed by researchers who have expanded on his work.

 Social Interaction

-Though the "more knowledgeable other" might be a manager or supervisor when using this concept in business, Vygotsky also believed peer learning was a powerful tool.
+Though the "more knowledgeable other" might be a manager or supervisor in business, Vygotsky also believed that peer learning was a powerful tool.

-In relation to childhood learning, Vygotsky believed that children who had mastered a skill could benefit others by socially interacting with children who were still in their zone of proximal development.
+Regarding childhood learning, Vygotsky believed that children who had mastered a skill could benefit others by interacting socially with children who were still in their zone of proximal development.

 That is very likely the case for adults as well.
-Though it's helpful to have a "more knowledgeable other" offer guidance during training, it can benefit all involved for co-workers to be able to teach and learn from one another.
+Though it's helpful to have a "more knowledgeable other" offer guidance during training, it can benefit all involved for co-workers to teach and learn from one another.

 How Can the Zone of Proximal Development Be Applied to Business?

-Even though the zone of proximal development theory was conceived in relation to the way that children learn, the general idea can be beneficial when considering the training and development of your employees.
+Even though the zone of proximal development theory was conceived in relation to how children learn, the general idea can be beneficial when considering your employees' training and development.

 When your workers feel bored, it means that they aren't being challenged enough.
 On the other end of the spectrum, employees can face a great deal of frustration when they feel that they haven't been adequately trained for the tasks they are responsible for.
 Both boredom and this type of frustration can lead to employee dissatisfaction and increased attrition rates.